markjprice/markjprice/q-and-a.md

 links to official documentation or interesting blog articles that can be used to take your learning further without overwhelming you if you decide that feature isn’t relevant to you today.

-## What three words would best describe the book?
+## What three words would best describe the books?

-Comprehensive, timely and fun.
+Concise, timely and fun.

-It’s comprehensive with the qualifier of breadth rather than depth.
-In 822 pages, it would be impossible to cover everything in depth.
-But my book covers topics that others leave out.
-This is the only C# book to cover new technologies like Blazor WebAssembly and ML.NET for machine learning as well as the fundamentals of C# and the .NET class libraries.
+Both books are comprehensive with the qualifier of breadth rather than depth.
+In 800+ and 600+ pages each, it would be impossible to cover everything in depth.
+But my books cover all the topics that others leave out.
 Many other books on the topic were written decades ago and even though they’ve been updated, they still spend hundreds of pages on old technology like Windows Presentation Foundation.
+Instead of having to buy a dozen books to learn about all these .NET related technologies, you only need to buy two.

-## If a reader only took one thing from the book, what would you hope it was?
+## If a reader only took one thing from the books, what would you hope it was?

-Most folks understand that .NET Core is the way of the future.
-The future has arrived.
-If you have existing apps on .NET Framework, now is the time to start migrating your .NET Framework code bases to .NET 5.
-It will take multiple months and then when .NET 6 is released in November 2021, you will be able to target it and then have three years of support from Microsoft. .NET 6 will be a Long Term Support or LTS release. .NET 5 is a Current release.
+Most folks understand that Microsoft have achieved their goal with the unification of .NET.
+If you still have projects running on .NET Framework, you really should migrate them to modern .NET. .NET 6 was released in November 2021, and it has three years of support from Microsoft. .NET 7 is a Short Term Support or STS release, so .NET 6 will actually be supported for six months longer than .NET 7!
+But .NET 7 has major improvements in performance and is of the same high quality as .NET 6.
+And you can start planning today for the Long Term Support (LTS) release of .NET 8 in November

-At Optimizely, we listen to our customers and partners and we know how important it is for our platforms to keep up the pace of change led by Microsoft.
-We have made announcements about our support for .NET Core in platforms like Optimizely Delivery Core, currently available as a Community Test Preview
-(CTP).
-We have related headless functionality with our Optimizely Content Delivery API and Optimizely Content Management API.
-I am confident that we will continue to make more announcements related to modern development in the near future.
-It is an exciting time to be an Optimizely developer!
+2023 that will not reach end-of-life until November 2026.

-## What has changed most with this new edition?
+## What has changed most with the new edition?

-The book has definitely had time to evolve.
-The recent incremental improvements to the C# language are nice but it’s been pretty mature since C# version
-5.0 back in 2012 so that is reflected in small changes in the book.
+The C# and .NET fundamentals book has definitely had time to evolve.
+The recent incremental improvements to the C# language are nice but it’s been pretty mature since C# version 8.0 back in October 2019.
+That is reflected in the small changes in the book in the past few editions.
 The same applies to the .NET class libraries.
 Microsoft has invested a lot of time in improving performance and scalability of the platform but developers get those benefits without having to change the code they need to write.

-So, the biggest change with each new edition has been adding new chapters about new app model features.
-For example, Razor Pages in the third edition, machine learning using ML.NET and .NET CMSs in the fourth edition, and now Blazor Server and Blazor WebAssembly in the fifth edition.
+So, the biggest change with each new edition has been adding new app model features.

-## What were the most challenging parts of writing the book?
+## What were the most challenging parts of writing the books?
 On the flip side of the coin, what were the most rewarding aspects?

-The most challenging part about writing the book was working with preview releases.
-Lots of changes can happen between preview and live, so that was challenging. .NET 5 Preview 1 was released in March 2020, and Microsoft released monthly previews between then and September.
+The most challenging part about writing the books is working with preview releases.
+Lots of changes can happen between preview and
+General Availability (GA), so that is always challenging. .NET 7 Preview 1 was released in February 2022, and Microsoft released monthly previews between then and September.
 In September and October, Microsoft released two Release Candidates with Go Live licenses, meaning the platform is stable and you can create production-level apps with it.
 That’s when I had six weeks to review all the code in my book to make sure it’d work with the final version.
-Code that I wrote for Preview 1 then broke with
-Preview 2 and even fundamental C# keywords changed halfway through the year.
+Code that I wrote for Preview 1 then broke with Preview 2 and even fundamental
+C# operators were removed halfway through the year.
+For example, the ?? operator added null checks for method parameters.
+The .NET libraries saved 10,000 lines of code.
+But some developers complained about the syntax and in PReview 5 in June the compuler team removed the feature.

 Also, the tools that a developer uses to write the code do not know about the changes so your code editor will complain that code is wrong when it is actually correct and vice versa.
-It is all very frustrating… but worth it when I am able to publish a book on the day Microsoft releases the General Availability version of .NET 5.
+It is all very frustrating… but worth it when I am able to publish a book on the day
+Microsoft releases the GA version of .NET.

 The most rewarding part of this process is learning what’s new with the technology and being able to share those learnings with others.
 I feel really proud of the work I’ve done.
 With some projects, you dust off your hands and carry on.
 But this one is about continuous improvement.
 We’re on the fifth